damaki/libkeccak/README.md

 # Building

+Libkeccak requires a GNAT compiler that supports the `Relaxed_Initialization` aspect, such as GNAT FSF 11 or newer.

-Assuming you've cloned this repository and have Alire installed:
+Assuming you've cloned this repository and have Alire installed, libkeccak can be built with the command:

 ```sh
 alr build